 College sailing began as informal clubs competing between universities in the 1890s.
 It has grown to include more than 230 active colleges that offer racing programs, as well as extensive recreational and instructional programs.
 College sailing is governed by the Inter-Collegiate Sailing Association (ICSA) in the United State and some parts of Canada.
 They range seven conferences where conferences conduct local and inter-conference regattas for the chance to compete at the ICSA National Championships.

-High school sailing is an integral sprot in nearly 500 independent and public high schools throughout the United States.
-Eligibilty starts in ninth grade and there are no age limits.
+High school sailing is an integral sport in nearly 500 independent and public high schools throughout the United States.
+Eligibility starts in ninth grade and there are no age limits.
 The Interscholastic Sailing Association (ISSA) governs secondary school sailing for all intuitions nationwide with active districts in Northeast, Mid-Atlantic, South Atlantic, Southeast, Midwest, Pacific Coast, and Northwest.

-Schools complete in team racing, and open and closed fleet racing events in doublehanded and singlehanded dinghies.
+Schools compete in team racing as well as open and closed fleet racing events in doublehanded and singlehanded dinghies.
 Teams compete in district championships for the chance to reach Nationals.
-Few schools have boats, though high school sailing has developed rapidly in the past few years, and continues to do so.
-Much of the growth is thanks to the support the receive from those who see this as an opportunity for young sailors as a partner to junior and youth sailing, and preparation for college sailing and beyond.
+Few schools have boats, but high school sailing has developed rapidly in the past few years and continues to do so.
+Much of the growth is attributed to the support they receive from those who see this as an opportunity for young sailors as a partner to junior and youth sailing, and preparation for college sailing and beyond.